vmchale/librarian/README.md

 To help you get started, there is a bash file called `examples` in the appropriate directory, which has many of the common commands you will issue.

 ###Example
-To add a user and print/view their library card:
+To add a user record, a book record, and print/view the user's library card:

 ```
 vanessa@laptop $ mkdir -p hamlet/cards